-The Bank convened its Annual General Meeting on 5 May 2011.
-Along with the statutory Ordinary Resolutions, the Meeting also approved Ordinary Resolutions presented as special business to the shareholders, namely authorising the disclosure of unpublished price-sensitive information under certain circumstances and renewing the Directors' authority to issue new equity securities.
-Furthermore, two Extraordinary Resolutions were approved, namely: renewal of the Directors' authority to restrict or withdraw statutory pre-emption rights and authority to the Bank to acquire its own shares.
+The Bank convened its Annual General Meeting on 10 May 2012.
+Along with the statutory Ordinary Resolutions, the Meeting approved Resolutions presented as special business to the shareholders, namely (a) the disclosure of unpublished price-sensitive information under certain circumstances, and (b) a 1 for 25 bonus share issue.
+Furthermore, two Extraordinary Resolutions were approved, namely (a) authority to the Bank to acquire its own shares and (b) amendments to the Memorandum of Association of the Bank.